-These striking examples of pointillism show just what you can achieve with a simple dot.
+These stunning examples of pointillism show just what can be achieved with the simple dot.

 We've featured work from Lex Wilson before on Creative Bloq and it's easy to see why.
 The London based illustrator has a knack for creating incredible examples of pointlissm and dot art.
 This is just one example from his extensive portfolio - you can even watch a making-of video.